dvreeze/pagilaapp/README.md

 find ourselves back in the world of "class path hell".

 These are just a few examples of (in this case only compile-time) checks by the Java Module system.

+Note that dependencies are both described in Maven POM files and Java Modules.
+They represent different perspectives on dependencies, and should not contradict each other.
+Java Modules know nothing about dependency versions or Maven coordinates, whereas Maven does not describe modules and their dependencies using Java language features.

+Obviously, Java Modules describe required modules ("inputs") and exported packages ("outputs").
+Furthermore, they may also be "context-aware", in the sense that specific packages are opened or exported to specific modules.
+The extent to which this is done may depend on the "role" of the module.
+Is it a module to be used anywhere, without making any assumptions about its context?
+Or is it a module that is used in a specific context, such as a Spring application?
+Libraries are different from application modules in this respect.